 2. Report threats to Campus Safety at (323) 259-2599

 3. Notify immediate supervisor

 The Occidental College Behavioral Intervention Team is the lead unit in conducting investigations and evaluating threats.
-Membership includes the Director of Human Resources, Director of Campus Safety, Director of Counseling, and Senior Associate Dean of Students.
+Membership includes the Associate Vice President of Human Resources and Chief Human Resources Officer, Director of Campus Safety, Director of Counseling, and Associate Dean of Students.
 In some instances, they may promptly refer the matter to an outside entity as appropriate.

 B. Off-Campus Incidents